Skip to content

 Find the full printable recipe with specific measurements below.

-• Cream cheese: This adds a creamy texture and rich taste.
-Make sure to soften the cream cheese before using.
+• Cream cheese: This adds a creamy texture and rich taste to the cookie.

 • White chocolate chips: These pair perfectly with the rich red velvet flavor and add a burst of sweetness in every bite.

-• Powdered sugar (optional): This is for coating the outside of the cookies.
-It makes them melt in your mouth and adds another subtle layer of sweetness.
+• Powdered sugar (optional): This is for coating the outside of the cookies for a crinkle cookie.
+It adds sweet taste and makes them melt in your mouth!

 How to Make Red Velvet Cake Mix Cookies

-1. Mix ingredients together.
-Start by creaming together the butter and cream cheese first in large mixing bowl, then add in the egg and vanilla and stir.
+Using a stand mixer, cream together the softened butter and softened cream cheese first in large mixing bowl, then add in the egg and vanilla and stir.
 Mix in the cake mix until a thick dough forms.

 Red velvet cake mix cookies on counter.

-• Sticky dough.
+• Chill the dough.
 Cake mix cookie dough can sometimes be a bit sticky, so it helps to chill the dough for about 30 minutes before rolling to make it easier to work with.

 • Cookie scoop.
 I like to scoop out the dough with a cookie scoop, then roll into a ball with my hands.
 This ensures they’re all evenly sized.